confluentinc/librdkafka/examples/node-rdkafka/docker-alpine.md

-When using docker to install `confluent-kafka-js`, you need to make sure you install appropriate library dependencies.
+When using docker to install `confluent-kafka-javascript`, you need to make sure you install appropriate library dependencies.
 Alpine linux is a lighter weight version of linux and does not come with the same base libraries as other distributions (like glibc).

 You can see some of the differences here: https://linuxacademy.com/blog/cloud/alpine-linux-and-docker/